matraina/CCDTesting/README.md

 - Setting -1 (or any other impossible value) for skip number arguments: start_skip and end_skip will set them to 0 (first skip) and N_tot_skip-1, respectively
 - Set starting and end skips hold for all processing (avg image, std image, difference image (start+1-end to avoid using first skip), etc.) except for noise trend.
 The noise trend is computed for all skips regardless
 - There is no .fits extension at the end of image name (for raw and for processed image) both in shell and python scripts

+Acknowledgements:
+- The code used few basic lines of plot_fits-image.py (By: Lia R. Corrales, Adrian Price-Whelan, Kelle Cruz.
+License: BSD) to display info and open .fits files with python
+-